10 Major Signage Design Mistakes to Avoid

 Wayfinding signs should work for everyone, not just a specific group of users.
 A common mistake in signage design is failing to consider the diverse needs of all visitors, such as seniors, people with disabilities, or those who speak different languages.

-If a sign looks stylish but is hard to read, it fails its purpose.
-One of the most common mistakes in wayfinding design is using low-contrast color combinations or fonts that are difficult to read.
+One of the most common mistakes in wayfinding design is using low-contrast colour combinations or fonts that are difficult to read.

 6. Inconsistency in design elements

-When signs in a space look different from each other, it can confuse visitors and break trust in the wayfinding system.
-Inconsistent design, such as using different fonts, colors, icons, or layouts, makes it harder for people to recognize and follow directions.
+Inconsistent design, such as using different fonts, colours, icons, or layouts, makes it harder for people to recognise and follow directions.

 Wayfinding works best when there's a visual language that remains consistent throughout the environment.
-For example, if one sign uses blue text and arrows, but another uses red with a different font, users may not realize the signs are related.
-This can lead to hesitation or wrong turns.
+For example, if one sign uses blue text and arrows, but another uses red with a different font, users may not realise the signs are related.

 7. Failing to Maintain or Update Signage Over Time

-Even the best signage systems can become ineffective if they aren't kept up to date.
-Over time, signs may fade, get damaged, become outdated, or lose relevance as spaces change.
+Even the most effective signage systems might lose their impact if they aren't regularly updated.
 Failing to maintain or update signage is a common mistake that can lead to confusion and frustration for visitors.

 8. Ignoring the Use of Pictograms and Visual Cues